salesforce/bazel-eclipse/bundles/com.salesforce.bazel.importedsource/README.md

 # Imported Source

 This project contains source code imported from Bazel and Bazel Intellij Plug-in.
-Both project don't publish re-usable libraries.
+Both projects don't publish re-usable libraries.
 Therefore, we import the things we need manually.

+Where necessary, the code has been modified to prevent importing unneeded dependencies

 ## Important Settings